 - cash, lump sum payments and non-cash amounts

 - utilities charges

-- school fees and other payments made on your behalf, or for your benefit.
+- school fees and other payments made for you or your siblings, or for your or your siblings’ benefit.

-You may be exempt from this test if one of your parents or guardians is permanently blind, and gets:
+You may be exempt if 1 of your parents or guardians is permanently blind, and gets 1 of the following: